Tappan Zee Bridge (2017–present): Naming

 During construction, the project's website referred to the crossing as the "New NY Bridge."
 However, other sources referred to it as the "New Tappan Zee Bridge".
 Governor Andrew Cuomo signed a bill to name the bridge after his late father, former Governor Mario Cuomo, on June 29, 2017.
 This has been met with significant opposition from residents of nearby localities, largely due to the fact the new name did not include "Tappan Zee" like its predecessor; this name has been viewed as an homage to the Tappan tribe that inhabited the area as well as Dutch settlers who arrived during the 17th century.
 Many, including the daughter of former New York Governor Malcolm Wilson (whose name was on the original Tappan Zee Bridge), were vocal in their opposition to the name.
 A Reclaim New York Initiative poll of Rockland and Westchester county residents found only 14.7% of respondents supported the new name.
 As of November 29, 2017, over 100,000 people had signed a Change.org petition called "Return the Cuomo Bridge its original name: The Tappan Zee.
 That bridge is our history."
 Despite the official name, "Tappan Zee Bridge" remains a common name for the structure.

 Lawmakers have proposed several bills to rename the bridge.
 On December 6, 2017, State Assemblyman Kevin Byrne, a Republican from Mahopac in Putnam County, announced that he would introduce legislation to change the name of the bridge to the "Malcolm Wilson Tappan Zee Bridge."
 The old Tappan Zee Bridge had been named for Wilson from 1994 to October 2017.
 A compromise bill to rename the bridge the "Governor Mario M. Cuomo Tappan Zee Bridge" was later introduced and sponsored by both Senate Deputy Majority Leader John DeFrancisco, Republican of Upstate New York, as well as Assemblyman Byrne.
 On June 20, 2018, the State Senate voted 40–20 in favor of renaming the bridge.
 However, the effort failed after the Assembly's legislative session ended without the bill being put to a vote.

-After Andrew Cuomo's resignation in August 2021, another bill to change the official name to "Tappan Zee Bridge" was proposed in the New York state legislature.
+After Andrew Cuomo's resignation in August 2021 due to sexual harassment allegations, another bill to change the official name to "Tappan Zee Bridge" was proposed in the New York state legislature.
 In February 2023, state senator James Skoufis sponsored another bill to change the official name of the bridge to the "Tappan Zee Bridge," becoming the first Democrat to sponsor such legislation.